-School counselors provide indirect student services to effectively implement a comprehensive, systemic school counseling program and promote equity and access for all students through consultation, collaboration, and referrals.
+School counselors provide indirect student services to effectively implement a comprehensive, systemic school counseling program and promote opportunity for all students through consultation, collaboration, and referrals.
 Indirect student services are delivered through the following strategies:

-- Systemic Program Management consists of management activities that establish, maintain, and enhance the implementation of the school counseling program.
-Some activities include: - Program management and operations: This includes the planning and management tasks needed to support activities implemented in a school counseling program. - Management activities: In order to effectively manage a school counseling program, school counselors oversee and maintain the following: budget, policies and procedures, annual calendaring, research and resource development, and data analysis. - Professional development: As the school counseling profession continues to change and evolve, it is imperative that school counselors keep up to date with current trends, new research for effective practice, and evidence-based strategies and techniques through professional development and professional association membership.
-School counselors also provide professional development regarding the school counseling program and other areas of expertise to the school and community. - Advocacy and outreach are the actions in which school counselors promote equity and access for all students by identifying and removing systemic barriers that impede the academic success of students.
+- Program Management consists of management activities that establish, maintain, and enhance the implementation of the school counseling program.
+Some activities include: - Program management and operations includes the planning and management tasks needed to support activities implemented in a school counseling program. - Management activities: To effectively manage a school counseling program, school counselors oversee and maintain the following: budget, policies and procedures, annual calendaring, research and resource development, and data analysis.

+- Professional learning: As the school counseling profession continues to change and evolve, it is imperative that school counselors keep up to date with current trends, new research for effective practice, and evidence-based strategies and techniques through professional learning and professional association membership.
+School counselors also provide professional learning regarding the school counseling program and other areas of expertise to the school and community. - Advocacy and outreach are the actions in which school counselors promote opportunity for all students by identifying and removing barriers that impede the academic success of students.
+All advocacy and outreach efforts should be aligned with Utah law and USBE rule.
 Advocacy and outreach help stakeholders understand how the school counseling program is integral to student achievement and college and career readiness through the following: - Collaboration is the process in which multiple individuals work toward a common goal and share responsibility for the associated tasks.
 This occurs in a variety of situations, including teaming and partnering, faculty and leadership meetings, and community partnerships.
-By serving on department, school, district, state, and community committees, school counselors assist in generating interventions, resources, and programs to promote positive student outcomes. - Consultation is the process of providing and seeking information and recommendations to or from individuals who can support the student's needs.
+By serving on department, school, district, state, and community committees, school counselors assist in generating interventions, resources, and programs to promote positive student outcomes. - Consultation is the process of providing and seeking information and recommendations to or from families and individuals who can support the student's needs.
 School counselors both provide and seek consultation to identify strategies to promote student success. - Referral occurs when students' needs extend beyond the training and/or responsibilities of the school counselor role.
 School counselors provide instructional, advisement, and counseling services through brief, targeted approaches.
 When a student needs support beyond short-term services or counseling, it is a school counselors' ethical duty to refer students and parents to school or community resources for additional assistance or information.